remenberl/concept_newtork/README.md

 Additionally, some MySQL tables for keeping Wiki surface forms and Wikification results are needed.
 Interesting readers can refer to their formats in folder "mysql_tables".

-Given these preparation done, to construct the network, sequentially run the python code from step0 to step9 (step5 in written in C++ to ensure efficiency).
+Given these preparation done, to construct the network, sequentially run the python code from step0 to step9 (step5 was written in C++ to ensure efficiency).

 Note to run Jate immediately after finish step2 in order to generate term extraction results from CValue.